Apartment house – purchase

 According to the Civil Code, it is generally true (not only for real estate) that if the owner of the property changes (e.g. on the basis of a purchase agreement), the rights and obligations under the lease pass to the new owner.
 This means that even if the new owner or the prospective buyer does not care, the rent will continue to be paid and, very importantly, under exactly the same conditions as the previous owner.
 The only change in the tenancy relationship will be that the new owner will become the landlord (automatically).

-Tip: If you are interested in the specifics of buying a property with a tenant, read our separate article on this topic.
-We advise you on what to look out for and when to terminate a tenant’s contract.
+If you are interested in the specifics of buying a property with a tenant, read our separate article on this topic.
+In it, we will advise you on what to look out for and when you can terminate a tenant’s contract.

-- Yield: an apartment building is usually acquired as an investment opportunity.
+An apartment building is usually acquired as an investment opportunity.
 However, this means obtaining detailed information on the number of units, occupancy, operating and management costs and other economic aspects.
-Of course, the intention of the future owner is essential: either to sell the property on a unit-by-unit basis or to rent out the units.
+Of course, the intention of the future owner is essential – either to sell the property off one apartment at a time or to rent out the units.
 Of course, a combination of both is also possible.

 For the owner, renting represents a source of income, but on the other hand it also entails considerable costs for the management and maintenance of the building.

-A prospective homeowner should also be interested in circumstances outside the building before buying, such as construction plans around the building, future subway construction or other major changes in the area.
-These may increase the price of rent (or apartments if sold) in the long term, but in the short term they only present tenants and prospective tenants with noise, traffic changes and a number of problems that may discourage them.
+A prospective homeowner should also be interested in circumstances outside the building before buying, such as zoning changes around the building, future subway construction or other major changes in the area.
+These may increase the price of rent (or apartments if sold) in the long run, but in the short term they only present tenants and prospective tenants with noise, traffic changes and a number of problems that may discourage them.

 The key to ensuring profitability is to ensure that the financing of the transaction is such that the repayment of loans with fat interest does not outweigh the benefits of the investment.
 With the help of an expert, a detailed calculation of all costs, repayments and, on the other hand, potential profits, is necessary.